 Thyroid cancer occurs when there is a sudden change or a mutation in the cells, causing the abnormal cells to form.
-These abnormal cells multiply in the thyroid gland to form a tumour.
+These abnormal cells multiply in the thyroid gland to form a tumor.
 If the cancer is diagnosed early, it can be treated successfully.

 The incidence of thyroid cancer appears to be increasing.
-Experts believe that this can be attributed to the advancements in technology which allow the identification of small thyroid cancers, which may not have been found in the past.
+Experts believe that this can be attributed to the advancements in technology that allow the identification of small thyroid cancers, which may not have been found in the past.

 There are various types of thyroid cancers; some are aggressive, while some grow very slowly.
 However, most can be cured with treatment.